Skip to content

 Key Features

-• Sandboxed dev environment with editor, terminal, and browser
+• Sandboxed development environment — Operates in its own cloud workspace with code editor, terminal, and web browser for complete autonomy

-• Interactive planning — review and edit the plan before execution
+• Interactive planning — Review, modify, and approve Devin's implementation plan before execution to maintain architectural control

-• Knowledge base memory — learns your codebase conventions
+• Knowledge base memory — Learns your codebase conventions, coding standards, and architectural patterns for improving output over time

-• Integrates with GitHub, GitLab, Linear, Jira, Slack, and 20+ tools
+• 20+ tool integrations — Connects with GitHub, GitLab, Linear, Jira, Slack, and other development tools in your workflow

 Pros & Cons